-- 2. Press the P (Park) switch on the front of the shift lever.
-See Electric Drive Unit

-⇒ 124.

-- 3. The P indicator on the shift lever will turn red when the vehicle is in P (Park).

-- 4. Turn the vehicle off.
+- 1. Hold the brake pedal down and set the parking brake.
+See Electric Parking Brake ⇔ 130. - Press the P (Park) switch at the end of the shift lever.
+See Electric Drive Unit ⇒ 126. - 3.
+The P indicator on the shift lever will turn red when the vehicle is in P (Park). - 4.
+Turn the vehicle off.

-If the vehicle is shifted into P (Park) on a hill, the electric parking brake (EPB) may apply automatically.
+If the vehicle is shifted into P (Park) on a hill, the Electric Parking Brake (EPB) may apply automatically.
 The driver may not be able to release the EPB using the EPB switch.
 It should automatically release when the vehicle is shifted out of P (Park).
 Leaving the Vehicle with the Propulsion System On